containerscrew/nflux/README.md

 Nflux is an [`eBPF`](./docs/what_is_ebpf.md)-based tool that monitors `incoming/outgoing` traffic on a Linux system by attaching a `TC (Traffic Control)` program using eBPF technology.
 It can be attached to both physical and virtual interfaces, allowing us to obtain networking data at a very low level.
+You can also monitor dropped packets using the tracepoint
+`tracepoint/skb/kfree_skb`.

 # Installation